lesterchan/wp-polls/README.md

 I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appreciate it.
 If not feel free to use it without any obligations.

 ## Changelog

+### Version 2.77.0
+* NEW: Use mutex lock to prevent race condition.

 ### Version 2.76.0
 * NEW: Supports specifying which header to read the user's IP from.
 Props Marc Montpas.